-General information for people with inherited STK11 mutations
+General information for people with inherited mutations

-People with an inherited mutation in STK11 have an increased risk for certain cancers, as outlined in the Cancer Risk section.
-There are guidelines for screening and prevention for certain cancers in people with an STK11 mutation.
+People with an inherited mutation in have an increased risk for certain cancers, as outlined in the Cancer Risk section.
+There are guidelines for screening and prevention for certain cancers in people with an mutation.
 There may also be clinical trials available.
-See our Risk Management section for more information about screening options in people with an inherited STK11 mutation.
+See our Risk Management section for more information about screening options in people with an inherited mutation.

-People with an inherited STK11 mutation who have been diagnosed with cancer may qualify for specific treatment or clinical trials.
+People with an inherited mutation who have been diagnosed with cancer may qualify for specific treatment or clinical trials.
 Visit the Cancer Treatment section for more information.

-Peutz-Jeghers syndrome (PJS) can cause traits that are not related to cancer.
+(PJS) can cause traits that are not related to cancer.
 See our Other Considerations section for more information about this syndrome.

-- Register for the FORCE Message Boards to connect with others who share your situation.
-Once you register, you can post on the Share Your Mutation board to connect with other people who carry an STK11 mutation.
+- Our Message Boards allow people to connect with others who share their situation.
+Once you register, you can post on the Diagnosed With Cancer board to connect with other people who have been diagnosed.

-- FORCE's Peer Navigation Program will match you with a volunteer who shares your mutation and situation and provide you with a free resource guide.
+- Our Peer Navigation Program will match you with a volunteer who shares your mutation and situation.